Christian Luyindama: Early career

-Luyindama began his career in the Linafoot tournament with DCMP, moving to DCMP as an attacker, and then earning a spot with TP Mazembe with whom he won the 2016 CAF Confederation Cup.
+Luyindama began his career in the Linafoot tournament with DCMP, moving to DCMP as an attacker, and then moved to Sa Majesté Sanga Balende for 2 seasons before being transferred to TP Mazembe with whom he won the 2016 CAF Confederation Cup.

 Standard Liège

 On 31 January 2017, Luyindama joined Standard Liège on loan with an option given to the club to sign him permanently.
 The move was made permanent on 18 May 2017.

 On 17 March 2018, he played as Standard Liège beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.

 Galatasaray

 On 31 January 2019, the last day of the 2018–19 winter transfer window, Luyindama moved to Süper Lig side Galatasaray on loan until the end of the season.
 The deal included an option for to make the move permanent.

 In November 2019 it was announced that he would undergo knee surgery.